Cyclonecode/container-talk/README.md

-# Example of two containers that can access each other
+# Container communication

-This is achieved by setting up different network aliases for each container and then use this alias to establishing connections.
+An example of two containers running both a client and server, continuously sending ping and pong to each other.

 ## Running